 The Basics of Clonidine & Klonopin

-Clonidine is a type of antihypertensive medication, helping to lower blood pressure and heart rate.
+Clonidine is a type of antihypertensive medication that helps to lower blood pressure and heart rate.
 It is available under several brand names, including Catapres, Catapres-TTS, Duraclon, Jenloga, and Kapvay.
-It is a short-acting medication, with an elimination half-life between 6 and 20 hours, assuming an individual’s body is healthy and metabolizes normally.
+It is a short-acting medication, with an elimination half-life of between 6 and 20 hours, assuming an individual’s body is healthy and metabolizes normally.

 Klonopin is a brand name for the drug clonazepam, a benzodiazepine.
 It has an elimination half-life of about 20 to 60 hours, classifying it as either a long-acting benzodiazepine or an intermediate-acting, depending on one’s definition.